nikcleju/DSP20162017/Lectures/03_01_ZTransform.md

     * has only poles
 $$H(z) = \frac{Y(z)}{X(z)} =  \frac{ b_0 }{ 1 + \sum_{k=1}^N a_k z^{-k} }$$

-* Othwerise, in general, we have a *pole-zero system*, with both poles and zeroes
+* Otherwise, in general, we have a *pole-zero system*, with both poles and zeroes

-### Computing the system output, no initial conditions
+### Output of the system, no initial conditions

-* Consider a LTI system with initial conditions  = 0 (relaxed system)
+* Consider a causal LTI system with initial conditions  = 0 (relaxed system)
-    * Remember: I.C. are relevant for IIR implementations ($y[n-k$), not FIR
+    * Remember: I.C. are relevant for IIR implementations ($y[n-k$ part), not FIR

 * Input signal:
 $$x[n] \trZ X(z) = \frac{N(z)}{Q(z)}$$